Overview: Stanford's Travel Card Program

-- completed online application, specifying a guarantee account number (PTA),
+- Completed online application, identifying and specifying a guarantee account number (PTA) and verifier,

-- FIN-0400: Traveling for Stanford University (for Cardholders and assigned validators / originators)
+- FIN-0400: Traveling for Stanford University (for Cardholders and assigned verifiers / originators)

-- FIN-0402: Expense Reports with Travel Card Charges (for assigned validators / originators)
+- FIN-0402: Expense Reports with Travel Card Charges (for assigned verifiers / originators)

 >> To make changes to an existing Travel Card account, follow How To: Request Changes to Stanford Travel Card (TCard) Account instructions.